 CHECK ANTENNA The XM® antenna is not connected.
 Check whether the XM® antenna cable is attached securely.
 There is a short-circuit in the antenna or the surrounding antenna cable.
 See a Toyota certified dealer.
 CH UNAUTHORIZED You have not subscribed to XM® Satellite Radio.
 The radio is being updated with the latest encryption code.
 Contact XM® Satellite Radio for subscription information.
 When a contract is canceled, you can choose "CH000" and all free-to-air channels.
-The premium channel you selected is not authorized.
+NO SIGNAL The premium channel you selected is not authorized.
 Wait for about 2 seconds until the radio returns to the previous channel or "CH001".
 If it does not change automatically, select another channel.
 If you want to listen to the premium channel, contact XM® Satellite Radio.
-NO SIGNAL The XM® signal is too weak at the current location.
-Wait until your vehicle reaches a location with a stronger signal.
 LOADING The unit is acquiring audio or program information.
 Wait until the unit has received the information.
 OFF AIR The channel you selected is not broadcasting any programming.
 Select another channel.